JosephAFerguson/CS4065-CompNetworks/README.md

 CS4065 Computer Networks and Networked Computing Project 2 - A Simple Bulletin Board Using Socket Programming
 Instructor: Giovani Abuaitah
-Notes: JavaFX needs to be downloaded
+Notes: JavaFX needs to be downloaded from https://gluonhq.com/products/javafx/